 Artificial Intelligence (AI) has been touted as the “next big thing” including threats that it will “take our jobs away”.

 In the web business AI has also been touted as being able to “do your PPC” for you.
 Well, we’ve tested that out and we still don’t believe Google’s PPC bots can do a better job of managing an AdWords account than a real human does.
 Our in-house team of experts offering PPC services are better than AI we believe.

 The same goes for SEO.
 How can a bot log in to your website, scan all your text & code and then, most importantly, make the right changes in the right places that make sense, read well and get you results?
 They can’t.

 A person with 20 years experience of designing and building websites, writing eloquent text, editing it and marketing it through every digital channel can do a much better job than a bot.
-And that’s just one member of our talented team here at Clever Marketing.
+And that’s just one member of our talented digital team here at Clever Marketing.

 2. Google Steals Using Featured Snippets